Shreya-Nadkarni1605/FuelEfficiency_project_R/README.md

-# FuelEfficiency project using R script
+# Fuel Efficiency project using R script

 ## Problem statement
 The U.S. Department of Energy’s Fuel Economy Guide provides fuel efficiency data for cars and trucks.
 A sample of the data for 311 compact, midsized, and large cars is provided in fueldata.csv.